sjbennett123/gloryforthefist/content/policies/transform/_index.md

 ### Greater (7th)

-*Gets 2 skill points to buy skills from the Elemental Skill Pool and General Skill Pool.*
+*Receives 2 skill points to buy skills from the Elemental Skill Pool and General Skill Pool.*

 - +30 body
 - +3 Superhuman Strength